jannhama/react-window-info-hook/README.md

 ## Usage

 Usage is pretty straight forward.
 Just import the hook and call the hook function in your component.
-In the example _mobile_ div is shown if hook says window size is below mobile limit.
+In the example below _mobile_ div is shown if hook says window size is below mobile limit.
 Otherwise we render _tablet_ div.

 ```ts